Why You Shouldn't Aerate Your Lawn in the Spring

 What is Aeration?

-When we ask homeowners the last time they had their lawn aerated, we find that many of them don’t know what aeration is, or why aeration and seeding is beneficial.
+When we ask homeowners the last time they had their lawn aerated, we find that many of them don’t know what core aeration is, or why aeration and seeding is beneficial.

 Over time, your soil naturally becomes compacted.
 Hot sun, hard rain, and months of mowing can lead to a layer of thatch – organic matter made up of dead grass and roots that collects at the base of the living grass on your lawn – making it difficult for oxygen, water, and other nutrients to get to the roots of your grass.

-Aeration can improve the health of your grass, allowing roots to grow deeper and stronger.
+Yard aeration can improve the health of your grass, allowing roots to grow deeper and stronger.
 By punching through thatch build-up and improving your grass' access to nutrients, aeration can protect your landscape from disease and harsh weather, promoting fresh growth that gives you a healthier, more resilient lawn.

 Most importantly, aeration makes seeding more effective, allowing for better seed-to-soil contact for better germination and growth.